 Both respiratory viruses can spread from person-to-person when you are in close contact with one another.
 This mainly occurs when people with either the flu or COVID-19 cough, sneeze, or talk within six feet of one another.

-A key difference is that COVID-19 appears to have a “superspreading” effect – or the ability to spread quickly and easily to a large group, more so than the flu.
+A key difference is that COVID-19 appears to have a “superspreading” effect – or the ability to spread quickly and easily to a large group, especially now with variants circulating like Delta, more so than the flu.
 It also can cause more serious illness in some people.
 COVID-19 symptoms may also take more time to appear.
 Those who contract the virus may also be contagious for longer than someone who contracts the flu.

 You can also take steps to win the fight against the spread of both, such as social distancing six feet away from others whenever possible, washing your hands frequently, and wearing a face mask or covering in public.